Guide

 RegulationState pharmacy boardsFDA (federal)

-Batch SizeIndividual patient quantitiesLarger batches — office stock permitted
+Batch SizeIndividual patient quantitiesLarger anticipatory batches under FDA framework

 DistributionPrimarily in-state (exceptions exist)Multi-state distribution permitted